martintrojer/martintrojer.github.com/content/post/2012-07-17-replicating-datomicdatalog-queries-with-corelogic-take-2.md

 - core.logic
 title: Replicating Datomic/Datalog queries with core.logic, take 2
 ---
-This is a follow-up to my [previous post](/clojure//2012/07/16/replicating-datomicdatalog-queries-with-corelogic/) on datalog-equivalent queries in core.logic.
+This is a follow-up to my [previous post]({{< ref "2012-07-16-replicating-datomicdatalog-queries-with-corelogic.md" >}}) on datalog-equivalent queries in core.logic.

 Here I present an alternate way to do the unification and join inside core.logic (without having to use clojure.set/join).
-It uses the the relationships / facts API in core logic, <a href="https://github.com/clojure/core.logic/wiki/Features">described here</a>.
+It uses the the relationships / facts API in core logic, [described here](https://github.com/clojure/core.logic/wiki/Features).
 First let's consider this datomic query;

 ```clojure
 (q '[:find ?first ?height